-However, this is not to give the impression that all champions were in agreement about the place that morals and values have in the ATO.
+However, this is not to give the impression that all champions were in agreement about the place that morals and values have in the Tax Office.
 Some felt that it was essential that staff now bring their values to work with them, and think beyond the office door.
 Others felt this was a dangerous move, as who judges what is a worthy or right value?
-Some ATO staff felt justified in trying to 'get' those rich and famous Australians who, in the public eye too, were not paying their fair share of tax, although they were not doing anything illegal per se.
-This was not a tax judgment but a moral one, seemingly based on principles of 'fair play' that are believed to be enshrined in the tax system (see Braithwaite, Reinhart, Mearns and Graham, 2001 for data on public perceptions of tax in Australia).
-Ultimately it appeared that champions at least hoped the ATO Compliance Model could lead the way through this ethical minefield.
-That is, by bringing tax administration and procedural fairness together, through encouraging staff to think about the implications of their practices not just from a revenue perspective but also from a contextual one, the ethics of 'fair play' would become a natural part of ATO behaviour.
+Some Tax Office staff felt justified in trying to 'get' rich and famous Australians who, in the public eye too, were not paying their fair share of tax, although they were not doing anything illegal per se.
+This was not a tax judgment but a moral one, seemingly based on principles of 'fair play' that are believed to be enshrined in the tax system (see also Braithwaite et al 2001 for data on public perceptions of tax in Australia).
+Ultimately it appeared that champions at least hoped the Compliance Model could lead the way through this ethical minefield.
+That is, by bringing tax administration and procedural fairness together, through encouraging staff to think about the implications of their practices not just from a revenue perspective but also from a contextual one, the ethics of 'fair play' would become a natural part of Tax Office behaviour.
 In short, they could persuade members of the public to pay their tax, rather than having to force them to pay.

-Barriers to Action: The ATO and the Structure of Practices
+Barriers to action: The Tax Office and the structure of practices

-This section considers some possible implications that the champions' ideas may have for future ATO practices.
-There were without doubt multiple barriers to actualising the ATO Compliance Model, which stem partially from translating it from the abstract into action.
-These barriers were also caused by staff-management relations, administrative structures and the tax system as a legal entity (see Job and Honaker, Chapter 6, this volume; Shover et al., Chapter 8, this volume).
-There is also no doubt that champions believed the Compliance Model was good for the ATO and that its use should become more widespread within the organisation.
+This section considers some possible implications that the champions' ideas may have for future Tax Office practices.
+There were without doubt multiple barriers to actualising the Compliance Model, which stem partially from translating it from the abstract into action.
+These barriers were also caused by staff-management relations, administrative structures and the tax system as a legal entity (see Shover et al. 2001).
+There is also no doubt that champions believed the Compliance Model was good for the Tax Office and that its use should become more widespread within the organisation.
 The question was how to translate this good idea into practice.